Cale-Torino/Registertovote_Elections_API/README.md

 Or simply to be aware of important information like upcoming election dates in your ward.

-I have not included anything which could cuase security issues like:
+I have not included anything which could cause security issues like:

 - register to vote
 - update your current voter address